catchupTJC/catchuptjc.github.io/_posts/2020-07-14-(SG)Matthew 6 When You Pray.md

 And exalt the horn of His anointed.”*

 The Lord lifted up the horn of His anointed, He gave strength to His king.
 From a very simple woman’s lips came forth a prophecy.
 At that time, Israel had no human king, but here, Hannah said that God gave strength to His king, to His anointed King.
 Hannah was inspired by the Holy Spirit to look beyond herself to God’s kingdom.

 When we look at the world around us, it is very worrying because it affects us.
 But when we look at it as “it affects our livelihood”, it is a very shallow perception.
 The truth is: the world around us is so worrying because it is moving further and further away from God.
 The only solution is when God rules over us.
-Hence, “Your kingdom comes, your will be done...”
+Hence, “Your kingdom comes, your will be done be done on earth as it is in heaven."
 This is the solution to all our woes.

 Matt 6:24
 *No one can serve two masters; for either he will hate the one and love the other, or else he will be loyal to the one and despise the other.
 You cannot serve God and mammon.*

 Another thing about prayer is that prayer is submission.
 Jesus received strength in His submission.
 In the Garden of Gethsemane, He says, “Take this bitter cup.
-Not My will but YOur will.”
+Not My will but YOUR will.”
 Because He was so determined to do God’s will, He was strengthened.
 He was strengthened because He was resolved to do God’s will.
 Prayer changes things.
 But very often it is not changing outside.
 Prayer is submission because it changes our hearts to be humble and submissive.
 Jesus wants us to have the presence of our minds in prayers instead of mindless words.
 In Romans 8:26-28;

 *Likewise the Spirit also helps in our weaknesses.
 For we do not know what we should pray for as we ought, but the Spirit Himself makes intercession for us with groanings which cannot be uttered.
 Now He who searches the hearts knows what the mind of the Spirit is, because He makes intercession for the saints according to the will of God.
 And we know that all things work together for good to those who love God, to those who are the called according to His purpose.*